hpdcj/KITE/README.md

-HPV-KITE
+HPV-Kite
 ========

 # Introduction

-HPV-KITE is acronym for the _HPV K-mer Index Tversky Estimator_.
+HPV-Kite is acronym for the _HPV K-mer Index Tversky Estimator_.

 This is a Java application for searching for the genes of HPV viruses in the samples in form of .fq.gz files.